Mohamed-Olwi311222/PIC18F4620_Device_Drivers/README.md

 ### Prerequisites
 - **MPLAB X IDE**: Ensure you have the latest version of MPLAB X installed.
 - **XC8 Compiler**: The drivers are written for the XC8 compiler.
-Ensure the appropriate version is installed and configured.
+Ensure the appropriate version is installed and configured (recommended v2.46).
 - **PICkit or Similar Programmer**: Required for uploading the compiled code to the PIC18F4620.

 ### Installation